mmbman/Katagiri/1986-10-18-Shobogenzo-Kokyo-Talk-1.md

 > “Eternally deep water and the moon in the sky.”

-(*Transcriber’s Note:* From the Sōtōshū *Shōbōgenzō* translation: “Blue depths ten thousand ages old, the moon in an empty realm.”)

 It means: we try to understand, we try to approach to what the truth is, what the clear mirror is, through our experience, through our studies, through our practice.
 We try to [understand].
 And then when you reach exactly [the] true clear mirror, that means when you meet exactly that clear mirror, completely there is no particular mirror between you and the mirror.
 So, the mirror is completely broken pieces.

 What do I mean?
 That means, finally, broken pieces of culture, your lifestyle, your life.
 When you get up in the morning, this is a mirror.
 When you do gassho, this is a mirror.
 When you see the trees in autumn, this is a mirror.
 You can see the essential nature of human existence.
 So, the tree is not a part of the creature [...] different from human beings.
 You can see the trees; through that, you can see your life.
 So finally, tree is clear mirror.